Updated: Dec 21, 2022

 There is no inheritance tax in California.
 Since California was one of the states that saw their inheritance taxes phased down, the federal government passed the Economic Growth and Tax Relief Reconciliation Act.

-That said, although you don't have to pay for inheritance tax, there might be taxation on other estate properties you or your family owns.
+That said, although you don't have to pay for inheritance tax, there might be taxation on other estate properties you or your family own.

 Even though, as previously stated, California did not have a state income tax in 2019, federal income tax legislation continues to apply.
-Also, the California legislature attempted to enact legislation that would have reintroduced the state's estate tax recently.
+Also, the California legislature recently attempted to enact legislation that would have reintroduced the state's estate tax.

 Instead, starting January 1, 2021, it imposed a new gift and generation-skipping tax on California residents.